-The tension was thick between my supervisor and I. She’d rightfully run out of verbal warnings and patience with me.
-I was in month six of my first real “big girl” job in my field of study as a Communications Specialist, and my ADHD was the star of the show.
+The tension was thick between my supervisor and me.
+She’d rightfully run out of verbal warnings and patience with me.
+I was in month six of my first real “big girl” job in my field of study as a communications specialist, and my ADHD was the star of the show.

 I felt like a fraud.

 “How could I go back to my family and friends and explain this again?”
 I asked as I sat in the front seat of my car with a steering wheel covered in tears.